xNINE2NINEx/HotTubLiquidators/wp-content/plugins/wordfence/readme.txt

 == Changelog ==

+= 7.1.15 =
+* Fix: Addressed a plugin conflict with the composer autoloader.

+= 7.1.14 =
+* Improvement: Reduced queries and potential table size for rate limiting-related data.
+* Improvement: Updated the internal browscap database.
+* Improvement: Better error reporting for scan failures due to connectivity issues.
+* Improvement: WAF-related file permissions will now lock down further when possible.
+* Improvement: Hardening for sites on servers with insecure configuration, which should not be enabled on publicly accessible servers.
+Thanks Janek Vind.
+* Change: Switched the minimum PHP version to 5.3.
+* Fix: Prevent bypass of author enumeration prevention by using invalid parameters.
+Thanks Janek Vind.
+* Fix: Wordfence crons will now automatically reschedule if missing for any reason.
+* Fix: Fixed an issue where the block counts and total IPs blocked values on the dashboard might not agree.
+* Fix: Corrected the message shown on Live Traffic when a country blocking bypass URL is used.
+* Fix: Removed extra spacing in the example ranges for "Whitelisted IP addresses that bypass all rules"

+= 7.1.12 =
+* Improvement: Updated bundled GeoIP database.
+* Improvement: Restructured the WAF configuration storage to be more resilient on hosts with no file locking support.
+* Change: Moved the settings import/export to the Tools page.
+* Change: New installations will now use lowercase table names to avoid issues with some backup plugins and Windows-based sites.
+* Fix: The notice and repair link for an unreadable WAF configuration now work correctly.
+* Fix: Improved appearance of some stat components on smaller screens.
+* Fix: Fixed duplicate entries with different status codes appearing in detailed live traffic.
+* Fix: Added better caching for the breached password check to compensate for sites that prevent the cache from expiring correctly.
+* Fix: Changing the frequency of the activity summary email now reschedules it.

 = 7.1.11 =
 * Improvement: Added a custom message field that will show on all block pages.